NoahHargrove/Dessert-Club/README.md

 Then copy `http://127.0.0.1:5000` and paste it into a web browser.

-## Results and Conclusion
+## Project Results and Conclusion

-The results of the project are challenging to format in a text document, as they encompass the complete components described above.
+The project results are challenging to format in a text document, as they encompass the components described above.
 The main deliverable is a working dessert guesser that can accurately predict desserts within the bounds of "human error."
 While it identifies some desserts, minor discrepancies in how someone might describe a bar or brownie can cause slight inaccuracies in the dessert guesser's predictions.
 Overall, the project was successful, with two operational web application surveys, code to add synthetic noise and increase the sample size, and code to test various machine learning algorithms and implement them iteratively.
 Additionally, the project culminated in a fully functional dessert guesser web application using Flask.
 Beyond these results, the project also enhanced my knowledge and practical skills in working with HTML, Flask, and machine learning algorithms.

+#### Detailed Overview of the Final Product

+The final product is a dessert guesser with a few main components.
+The first is the main app that runs code to train the random forest algorithm.
+The main app then runs the application, calling three HTML files in addition to the code for the application to function.
+My dessert guesser welcomes a user to a welcome page asking if they want to play the game.
+Upon hitting the play button, a series of approximately 40 questions are asked that help the random forest algorithm correctly classify the dessert being described.
+Each question is presented to the user with two buttons: one for "yes," and one for "no." When the user clicks one button, the next question is prompted, and so on.
+Once all questions have been answered, the application makes a guess about the dessert the user is thinking of and has been answering questions about.
+The results are then displayed on the results page of the web application, where the guess is output, and a prompt button to play again is shown.
+If the user clicks "play again," it brings them back to the welcome page where they can play again.
+This can be done as many times as the user wishes.
+These three HTML pages, along with the application, including training a random forest algorithm to help come up with a guess, are the main results of my project.

+#### Additional Concluding Remarks

+As stated above, there are some smaller results which are the two other web applications for gathering data, the code in Repl.it used to create noise, test different algorithms, and implement one.
+One of the conclusions I can draw is the importance of understanding the end goal.
+More research should have been done upfront to understand the necessary steps to achieve my end product.
+For example, a better understanding of machine learning algorithms and the data needed to train them would have been crucial in designing an effective survey.
+Additionally, understanding more about HTML and Flask could have been helpful in developing an approach to include question logic and iterative guesses.
+Overall, understanding that learning new topics slows the development process drastically, turning small problems into big ones is an important takeaway.
+Similarly, sticking to a path instead of allowing new objectives to divert my attention is also key.

 Note the use of AI to help with editing, errors in code, and images generated in presentations.